amitashukla/You-Dont-Know-JS/this & object prototypes/ch6.md

 Because `Foo.prototype` (not `Foo`!) is in the `[[Prototype]]` chain (see Chapter 5) of `a1`, the `instanceof` operator (confusingly) pretends to tell us that `a1` is an instance of the `Foo` "class".
 With this knowledge, we then assume that `a1` has the capabilities described by the `Foo` "class".

-Of course, there is no `Foo` class, only a plain old normal function `Foo`, which happens to have a reference to an arbitrary object (`Foo.prototype`) that `a1` happens to be delegation-linked to.
-By its syntax, `instanceof` pretends to be inspecting the relationship between `a1` and `Foo`, but it's actually telling us whether `a1` and (the arbitrary object referenced by) `Foo.prototype` are related.
+Of course, there is no `Foo` class, only a plain old normal function `Foo`, which happens to have a reference to an arbitrary object (`Foo.prototype`) that `a1` happens to be delegation-linked to. **By its syntax, `instanceof` pretends to be inspecting the relationship between `a1` and `Foo`, but it's actually telling us whether `a1` and (the arbitrary object referenced by) `Foo.prototype` are related.**

-The semantic confusion (and indirection) of `instanceof` syntax  means that to use `instanceof`-based introspection to ask if object `a1` is related to the capabilities object in question, you *have to* have a function that holds a reference to that object -- you can't just directly ask if the two objects are related.
+The semantic confusion (and indirection) of `instanceof` syntax  means that **to use `instanceof`-based introspection to ask if object `a1` is related to the capabilities object in question, you *have to* have a function that holds a reference to that object -- you can't just directly ask if the two objects are related**.

 Recall the abstract `Foo` / `Bar` / `b1` example from earlier in this chapter, which we'll abbreviate here: